 - 1/4 cup chicken broth

 - 1 teaspoon seasoned salt , more to taste

 - 4 oz. block sharp cheddar cheese , shredded

 - 2 cups french fried onions , divided

 - Preheat oven to 350°F. Grease large casserole dish or 9x13-inch pan with nonstick spray; set aside.

 - Pour mixture into the prepared baking dish.
 Bake 40 minutes.
-Remove from oven, top with remaining 1 cup of onions and bake an additional 10 minutes, until golden.
+Remove from oven, top with remaining 1 cup of onions and bake an additional 10 minutes, until golden and bubbly.

-- If using fresh green beans, boil until crisp tender before adding to mixture.
+- If using fresh green beans, use about 4 cups cut beans.
+Boil until crisp tender before adding to mixture.

-- Make ahead mixture the night before without the onions.
-When ready to bake, take out of the fridge for 30 minutes before and stir in half the onions.
+- To make ahead, combine ingredients the night before minus the onions.
+When ready to bake, take mixture out of the fridge for 30 minutes before and stir in half the onions.

-- For extra crunch, try adding sliced water chestnuts.
+- For extra crunch, try stirring sliced water chestnuts into the mixture.